Can CPAP Cause Pneumonia?

 • You should keep the machine clean to avoid pneumonia.

-A nationwide population-based study published in the Canadian Medical Association Journal found that 9% of the study group with sleep apnea developed pneumonia [1].
+• A nationwide population-based study found that 9% of sleep apnea patients developed pneumonia, compared to non-users [2].

 Related Article: Philips CPAP Machine Recall Lawsuit Update